epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 Example 1
 '''''''''

-In this example, all the class files created by the current Makefile©s "JAVA+=" definitions, are placed into a file named mytest1.jar.
+In this example, all the class files created by the current Makefile's "JAVA+=" definitions, are placed into a file named mytest1.jar.
 A manifest file will be automatically generated for the jar.